- Women with Diabetes can develop a great looking body, they just need to think differently, and require unique information and support.

 You’ll struggle to get results, never mind maintain them.

-Besides being ultra consistent with your calorie intake and essential nutrient targets.
-The secret to developing a better-looking body is eating a diet you enjoy.
+Besides being ultra consistent with your calorie intake and essential nutrient targets, the secret to developing a better-looking body is eating a diet you enjoy.
 Adherence is everything.
-This viewpoint is also supported by the Journal of the American Medical Association who researched pretty much every fat loss diet on the planet to find ‘adherence’ was the most significant factor behind a diets success 9.
+This viewpoint is also supported by the Journal of the American Medical Association who researched pretty much every fat loss diet on the planet and found ‘adherence’ was the most significant factor behind a diet’s success 9.

 How many massively restrictive diets have you started, only to stop once your burst of enthusiasm has been replaced by pure monotony?
 Time to re-think things?

 As for training.
 It’s only the fun part.

 I take dietary adherence seriously.
 I’ve even incorporated detailed instructions and principles on how you can eat the foods you love, and still get in amazing shape in my breakthrough fat loss diet and training guide for females living with diabetes.